Computing vector partition functions: Linear optimization prerequisites

 When representing $C$ on a computer, we request the following.

-\begin{definition}[Normalized walls] We say that the normal vectors $\bm a_1,\dots, \bm a_m$ defining a cone $C$ through \eqref{eq:coneDefinition} are normalized walls of $C$ if the following hold. \begin{itemize} \item There are no redundant inequalities in \eqref{eq:coneDefinition}. \item All $\bm a_i$'s are rescaled so that the coefficients have integer coefficients and the coefficients have greatest common divisor $1$. \item The inequalities are sorted with respect to some order on their coordinates $\left(a_{i,1}, \dots, a_{i,n}\right)$. \end{itemize} \end{definition}
+\begin{definition}[Normalized walls] We say that the normal vectors $\bm a_1,\dots, \bm a_m$ defining a cone $C$ through \eqref{eq:coneDefinition} are normalized walls of $C$ if the following hold. \begin{itemize} \item There are no redundant inequalities in \eqref{eq:coneDefinition}. \item All $\bm a_i$'s are rescaled so that the coefficients have integer coefficients and the coefficients have greatest common divisor $1$. \item The vectors $\bm a_i$'s are sorted with respect to some total order on their coordinates $\left(a_{i,1}, \dots, a_{i,n}\right)$. \end{itemize} \end{definition} For $C$ of non-zero volume, the normalized walls determine one possible choice of normal vectors for each of the supporting hyperplanes of $C$.

+We claim that if $C$ is of non-zero volume (i.e., contains $n$ linearly independent points), then the ordered list of normalized walls $\bm a_1,\dots, \bm a_m$ exists and is unique.
+In Lemma \ref{lemma:conesHaveNormalWalls}, we prove the existence.
+We also prove uniqueness but only with the additional assumption that all coordinates of $C$ are non-negative.

+The computational significance of this definition is clear.
+Suppose we have two cones given by two sets of inequalities \eqref{eq:coneDefinition}.
+Suppose the two cones are of non-zero volume.
+Compute their normalized walls.
+Then the two cones are identical (contain the same points) if and only if their normalized wall lists are identical.

-We claim that if $C$ contains $n$ linearly independent points, the three conditions above guarantee uniqueness of the representation of $C$.
-We will prove a slightly weaker form of this claim in Lemma \ref{lemma:conesHaveNormalWalls} - we will prove uniqueness with the additional assumption that the cone contains no point with a negative coordinate.
-In this way, we can compare two cones by simply comparing their defining equations.
-For the third condition, as of the writing of this paper, our computer realization uses the graded colexicographic order on the vectors, in other words, we compare two vectors by the sum of their coordinates with smaller sums yielding smaller vectors.
+The third condition requires that the normalized vectors be sorted with respect to some total order.
+Our computer realization sorts the walls using the graded colexicographic order on the vectors, in other words, we compare two vectors by the sum of their coordinates with smaller sums yielding colexigoraphically-smaller vectors.
 Ties are then broken by declaring the larger vector to be the that has a larger entry in the last coordinate where the two vectors are different.

 \begin{definition}[Vertex of chamber] Let $C$ be a chamber.
-We say that a point in the chamber is a normalized vertex (or just vertex for short) if \begin{itemize} \item it belongs to $n-1$ different walls of the chamber and \item it is rescaled by multiplication of a positive number so that all coordinates are integers without a common divisor. \end{itemize} \end{definition}
+We say that a point in the chamber is a normalized vertex (or just vertex for short) if \begin{itemize} \item it belongs to $n-1$ different normalized walls of the chamber and \item it is rescaled by multiplication of a positive number so that all coordinates are integers without a common divisor. \end{itemize} \end{definition}

 To find all the vertices of chamber $C$, we can use the following algorithm.

 Vectors found in Step 1.5 may indeed not be new if the chamber is given by redundant inequalities.

 \begin{definition} Let $\bm \alpha_1, \dots, \bm \alpha_k$ be vectors.
 We say that